rolling-scopes/rsschool-app/server/CONTRIBUTING.md

 $ cd rsschool-api
 $ npm install
 ```
-4. Create a branch for your feature
+4. If you plan to change the server part, please create a branch for your feature
 ``` command-line
 $ git checkout -b feature-x master
 ```